petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/securing-your-app-with-oauth2.md

 ### grant-type-authorization-code

-In the Authorization Code flow, the first step is handled by the `Authorize.js` file.
+In the authorization code flow, the first step is handled by the `Authorize.js` file.
 A request for authorization is made when the *Authorize* button is clicked.

 ```{literalinclude} ./securing-your-app-with-oauth2/resources/liferay-c2b6-overlay/src/grant-type-authorization-code/components/Authorize.js
 :language: javascript
 :lines: 6-18
 ```

-Note, in the `config.js` file, in addition to `clientId` and `clientSecret`, `redirectUri` is also required.
-After authorizing the application, the Liferay server redirects the user back to the Authorization Code flow page of the app.
-Along with the redirect, a one-time code is passed back in the URL (e.g. `http://localhost:3000/grant-type-authorization-code?code={code}`).
+In addition to the standard `clientId` and `clientSecret`, a `redirectUri` is also required in the `config.js` file.
+After authorizing the application, the Liferay server redirects the user back to the Authorization Code Flow page of the app.
+Along with the redirect, a one-time authorization code is passed back to the app in the URL (e.g. `http://localhost:3000/grant-type-authorization-code?code={code}`).

-Then, clicking *Get Authorization Code* calls the `getCode` function and parses this code in the URL to be passed along for the access token request.
+Clicking *Get Authorization Code* calls the `getCode` function to parse the authorization code.
+Then it can be passed in the access token request.

 ```{literalinclude} ./securing-your-app-with-oauth2/resources/liferay-c2b6-overlay/src/grant-type-authorization-code/components/Authorize.js
 :language: javascript
 :lines: 20-26
 ```

-Next, clicking *Get Token* calls the `getAuthToken` function in the `Requests.js` file.
+Clicking *Get Token* calls the `getAuthToken` function in the `Requests.js` file.

 ```{literalinclude} ./securing-your-app-with-oauth2/resources/liferay-c2b6-overlay/src/grant-type-authorization-code/utils/Requests.js
 :language: javascript
 :lines: 3-29
 ```

-Note, `client_id`, `client_secret`, `code`, `grant_type`, and `redirect_uri` are sent as parameters in this API request.
-If the parameters are valid, the Liferay server returns a JSON response with the access token.
+The parameters `client_id`, `client_secret`, `code`, `grant_type`, and `redirect_uri` are sent in this API request.
+If the parameters are valid, Liferay returns a JSON response with the access token.

 Example response:

 ```json
 {
     "access_token": "2fda85abec524112dae612d35e9f9abd71650d364dee47c645b7574c6bffe91",